 Trucks are few are far between in China.
 Though the magistrate was helpful and sympathetic, the official in charge of transport was a fat, self-important nit wit.
 When we did get a bus it was a closed truck with two small windows on either side, one behind and one in front with a completely closed back.
 Inside it was almost 5 feet high.
 Into this enough luggage was put to cover completely the whole floor to a depth of two feet.
 Into the space above we crammed 34 people.
 The drivers were very unwilling to unlock the rear doors, partly because it was a rather long process and partly because at every opportunity we would jump out to stretch our aching limbs and it took a very long time to put us back in again.
 To add to our comfort about 50% of the other passengers were constantly car sick.

 They continued by train to Guilin (via Hengyang).
-Here they met the Chinese Marshal in command of a large portion of the Chinese army, who supplied them with passes to travel on to Chongqing.
+Here they met the Chinese Marshal in command of a large part of the Chinese army, who supplied them with passes to travel on to Chongqing.

 Our next objective was Guiyang.
 We started out by train along the new railway which is being built.
 We travelled on this for about 36 hours.
 It is a magnificent piece of engineering.
 At one place we travelled over a wooden bridge crossing a deep ravine As you looked out of the carriage it was impossible to see anything of the bridge till you saw its base in the ravine, it gave the unpleasant illusion of being suspended in space.
 From Hechi (the railhead) we were given seats on the next bus to Guiyang.
 This time it was a proper bus with numbered seats.
 It was much more comfortable that the Shaoguan buses.
 The petrol pump went wrong on the first day so it took us nearly 3 days to do the journey which is normally done in two.
 It is about 280 miles but it is very steep country.
 We stayed two days in Guiyang and then we got into a fast convoy of trucks going up to Chongqing.